-Additionally, the curriculum in community medicine also includes a Family Adoption Programme, wherein each student has to adopt a family of low socio-economic status and take care of their all-round well-being for five years.
+Additionally, the curriculum in community medicine also includes a Family Adoption Programme, wherein each student has to adopt a family of low socio economic status and take care of their all round well being for five years.

 1.10.
 Does your medical school curriculum address the unequal regional health impacts of climate change globally?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score explanation: The concerned topic has not been covered in the curriculum until now.
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 2 Score explanation: While discussing the chapter on environmental pollution in community medicine,